ndwarshuis/org-ml/README.md

 ;; Given the following contents:
 ; # ziltoid

-;; Parsing this as an element gives a comment type (not a container).
+;; Parsing this as an element node gives a comment node (also not a branch node) (->> (om-parse-this-element)
-(->> (om-parse-this-element)
      (om-is-branch-node-p))
  ;; => nil